freenandes/topo-da-mente/content/note/driving.md

 tags:
   - dor_cronica
 ---
 I was driving.
-Wasn't myself.
+Wasn’t myself.
 I wanted some distraction.

 The road and the mountains were like the perfect set, but I imagined a circus.